Jaseelkt007/ML-Sandbox/Human_Activity_Recognition_using_Deeplearning/README.md

 # DL Project : Human Activity Recognition

-# How to run the code
-1. Run the main.py with FLAGS.train = True for gru model by running the sbatch.sh.
-You can get the training accuracy, validation accuracy and checkpoints for 2 models (gru model and lstm model).
-After that, you can click the link of wandb to check the charts.
-2. Run the main.py with FLAGS.train = True for lstm model by running the sbatch.sh(please add # to train_selected_model(model_type='gru', ds_train=ds_train, ds_val=ds_val, batch_size=batch_size, run_paths=run_paths_2) and cancel the # of train_selected_model(model_type='lstm', ds_train=ds_train, ds_val=ds_val, batch_size=batch_size, run_paths=run_paths_1) in main.py and add # to the codes of # Training for gru_like and cancel the # to the codes of # Training for lstm_like in config.gin).
-3. Run the main.py with  FLAGS.train = False for gru_like by running the sbatch.sh.
-You can get the confusion_matrix and evaluation accuracy of both models.
-4. Run the main.py with FLAGS.train = False for lstm_like by running the sbatch.sh (please add # to restore_checkpoint(model=model_2, checkpoint_path=/home/RUS_CIP/st186731/DL_LAB_HAPT/HAR/experiments/lstm_like/ckpts) and cancel # to restore_checkpoint(model=model_1, checkpoint_path=/home/RUS_CIP/st186731/DL_LAB_HAPT/HAR/experiments/gru_like/ckpts) in main.py)
-5. Run the visualization.py by running the sbatch.sh
-6. Run the wandb_sweep.py(for Hyper parameter optimization) by running the sbatch.sh(Please add # to all codes of # Metrics in config.gin).
-You can get the training accuracy, validation accuracy and checkpoints for 2 models(gru and lstm).
-After that, you can click the link of wandb in the result to get the hyperparameters you need and check the charts.

 # Results

 After training, we get the results for both models: GRU and LSTM.
 See table below